jkriege2/JKQtPlotter/examples/simpletest_filledgraphs/README.md

 ![jkqtplotter_simpletest_filledgraphs](../../screenshots/jkqtplotter_simpletest_filledgraphs.png)

-If you use `JKQTPfilledCurveYGraph` instead of `JKQTPfilledCurveXGraph`, the curve will not be filled until the y=0-axis, but until the x=0-axis.
+If you use `JKQTPFilledCurveYGraph` instead of `JKQTPFilledCurveXGraph`, the curve will not be filled until the y=0-axis, but until the x=0-axis.
 Of course you will also have to swap the x- and y-data columns.
 The result will look like this:

 ![jkqtplotter_simpletest_filledgraphs_yaxis](../../screenshots/jkqtplotter_simpletest_filledgraphs_yaxis.png)